 - How to Achieve Financial Independence in 5 Straightforward Steps

-The second are more like sharing a personal view on a topic.
+So, I'll only send the second type of letter, which is more like sharing what I learned in the last few days or weeks.
 This allows me to talk more freely and not worry about SERP (search engine ranking performance).

-In these letters I let you know of a new software I am excited to use, what I am up to lately and I'm answering the most common questions I get in the mail among other topics.
+In these letters, I let you know of new software I am excited to use, what I am up to lately, how I practice everything I share publicly (the theory), and I'm answering the most common questions I get in the mail.

 Some examples that free subscribers have enjoyed in the past include: